naaman/heroku-buildpack-java-jdk7/README.md

       cp -r $CACHE_DIR/$DIR $BUILD_DIR/$DIR
     done

-This will copy the local maven repo and maven binaries into your slug.
+Now that you have changes, make sure to test them using the [testrunner buildpack](https://github.com/ryanbrainard/heroku-buildpack-testrunner).
+Tests are located in the `test` directory and use the naming convention `xxxxx_test.sh`.
+Any function beginning with `test_` will be evaluated by the test runner.
+To run tests:

+    `/path/to/heroku-buildpack-testrunner/bin/run .`

-Commit and push the changes to your buildpack to your Github fork, then push your sample app to Heroku to test.
+When all tests are passing, commit and push the changes to your buildpack to your Github fork, then push a sample app to Heroku to test.
 Once the push succeeds you should be able to run:

     $ heroku run bash